molokhovdmitry/TwitchCategory/README.md

 # TwitchCategory
 ## About the project
-Recognizes twitch stream category (not a game, game(specify game)) with a neural network.\
+Recognizes twitch stream category (games only) with a neural network.\
 Input: channel name\
 Output: category